Calf Debudding

-• We inject local anaesthetic around the horn buds so that it is completely pain free at the time of debudding.
-No pain = happier calves!
+• Local anaesthetic is injected around the horn buds so that it is completely pain free at the time of debudding

 Get in touch with the team by contacting the clinic on 03 313 7438, or emailing: largea@rangvet.co.nz